Suburban stations: Significant initial progress but still a long way to go

 - K-RIDE is working with DULT to integrate the BSRP network with other modes of transport and has appointed an officer for the purpose.

-- Yeshwanthpur station will come up behind Vaishnavi Nakshatra and link the railway and metro stations with an FoB.
-Cantonment station will be built within the commuter terminal.
+- Yeshwanthpur station will come up behind Vaishnavi Nakshatra and link the railway and metro stations with a foot over-bridge.
+The Cantonment station will be built within the commuter terminal.
 Hebbal station will come up towards Nagawara and will link two metro stations.
 KSR Bengaluru station will be on the median of Gubbi Thotadappa Road, linking metro, railway and bus stations via an FoB.
 Integration with other transport modes will be tried out even in Kengeri, Lottegollahalli and Muthyalanagar.

 Why AC coaches?